qrzn23/min/wip/magick/content.md

 An immeasurable abyss divides it from all manifestations of Reason or the lower qualities of man.
 In the ultimate analysis of Reason, we find all reason identified with this abyss.
 Yet this abyss is the crown of the mind.
 Purely intellectual faculties all obtain here.
 This abyss has no number, for in it all is confusion.

-Below this abyss we find the moral qualifies of Man, of which there are six.
+Below this abyss we find the moral qualities of Man, of which there are six.
 The highest is symbolised by the number Four.
 Its nature is fatherly^[Each conception is, however, balanced in itself.
 Four is also Daleth, the letter of Venus; so that the mother-idea is included.
 Again, the Sephira of 4 is Chesed, referred to Water.
 4 is ruled by Jupiter, Lord of the Lightning (Fire) yet ruler of Air.
 Each Sephira is complete in its way.]
 Mercy and Authority are the attributes of its dignity.
 The number Five is balanced against it.
 The attributes of Five are Energy and Justice.
 Four and Five are again combined and harmonized in the number Six, whose nature is beauty and harmony, mortality and immortality.
 In the number Seven the feminine nature is again predominant, but it is the masculine type of female, the Amazon, who is balanced in the number Eight by the feminine type of male.